 Is there a day coming when we will not have any motor vehicle fatalities?
 With the fast pace of technology coming into our industry I often think of this possibility.
-I hope that someday in my 4 year old grandson's life he will look back on this time period and reflect how ridiculous it was that 33,000 people a year were killed by running into each other or some stationary object.
-The Commercial Vehicle Safety Alliance (CVSA) is part of a group of organizations that are striving to reduce more than 33,000 vehicle fatalities a year to zero.
+I hope that someday in my 7-year-old grandson's life he will look back on this time period and reflect how ridiculous it was that 35,000 people a year were killed by running into each other or striking a stationary object.
+The Commercial Vehicle Safety Alliance (CVSA) is part of a group of organizations that are striving to reduce more than 34,000 vehicle fatalities a year to zero.

-The (CVSA) supports the National Strategy on Highway Safety Toward Zero Deaths (TZD) effort, a vision of a highway system free of fatalities.
+The (CVSA) supports the (TZD) effort, a vision of a highway system free of fatalities.
 The National Strategy on Highway Safety Toward Zero Deaths effort was created by a steering committee cooperative of organizations representing our nation's highway safety system that have joined together to reduce annual traffic fatalities from more than 33,000 to zero.
-The steering committee rolled out the TZD plan that provides engineering, enforcement, education and emergency medical services (EMS) organizations with initiatives, or fatality countermeasures that can be enacted by transportation agencies, businesses and individuals.
+The steering committee rolled out the TZD plan that provides engineering, enforcement, education and emergency medical services (EMS)